 Past Perfect Tense

-Other uses of present perfect
+Other uses of the present perfect

 We use past perfect in the third conditional and after “wish”: